Building a Dynamic SaaS Email Marketing Strategy – A Guide [2024]

 Lead nurture campaigns

-The jury is out on whether you should try and sell your product through this type of email campaign.
-Some experts feel you should first provide your leads true value before selling to them, through informational or educational content.
-Others feel that since people’s attention peaks as soon as they opt-in to your emails, you should take advantage of that and send them your highest-converting (i.e. sales) content sooner than later.
-So, think about your brand and its communication style and how you think your audience will react, and use your best judgment.
-You can always A/B test both strategies and see which one performs best.
+Opinions are mixed regarding whether you should try to sell your product through this type of email campaign.
+Some experts feel you should first provide your leads true value, through informational or educational content, before selling to them.
+Others feel that you should take advantage of the fact that a user’s attention peaks as soon as they opt-in to your emails and send them your highest-converting (i.e. sales) content sooner than later.

 Single broadcasts

-A single broadcast is a one-time email sent to your leads, paid users, or another group.
-It’s focused on that recipient group and contains messaging for a specific reason or purpose.
-This can be anything from a seasonal promotion or featured blog post, to a product feature announcement or webinar or demo invitation.
-Be sure you’re not overloading people’s inboxes – if some subscribers are already receiving other email sequences (e.g. lead or user onboarding), consider excluding them from your single broadcasts during that time rather than emailing your entire base.
+A single broadcast is a one-time email sent to leads, paid users, or another specified group.
+It includes messaging tailored to the recipient group with a specific goal or purpose in mind.
+This can be anything from a seasonal promotion or featured blog post, to a product feature announcement or webinar/demo invitation.

 Evergreen sales campaigns

 Evergreen sales campaigns are a sequence, or drip campaign, of several sales emails that go out to your most qualified leads.
-The campaign focuses on the problem or pain points of your audience and positions and promotes your product as a viable solution.
+The campaign focuses on the problem or pain points of your audience and promotes your product as a viable solution.

 To close the gap between your free content or product plan and your paid plan, clearly state why your solution is the simpler, easier answer to their problem and find a reason why they should buy now.
 Anticipate questions and objections and overcome them ahead of time by sharing that information.
 Each of these points should represent an independent email in your drip campaign.